apollographql/apollo-ios/ROADMAP.md

 _Status: Feature Design_

 We are active participants in the [Nullability Working Group](https://github.com/graphql/nullability-wg/) and are planning to ship experimental support for @semanticNonNull, @catch, etc. based on Apollo Kotlin’s soon.
 Future iterations are expected but it’s too early to tell what those might be.

+### `@defer` support - Available in release [1.14.0](https://github.com/apollographql/apollo-ios/releases/tag/1.14.0)

+The `@defer` directive enables your queries to receive data for specific fields asynchronously.
+This is helpful whenever some fields in a query take much longer to resolve than others.
+[Apollo Kotlin](https://www.apollographql.com/docs/kotlin/fetching/defer/) and [Apollo Client (web)](https://www.apollographql.com/docs/react/data/defer/) currently support this syntax, so if you're interested in learning more check out their documentation.
+This has been released as an experimental feature in `1.14.0`.

+* ✅ Code generation
+* ✅ Partial incremental execution
+* ✅ Partial and incremental caching
+* ✅ Local cache mutations
+* 🔲 Selection Set Initializers (_next_)

 ### `@stream` directive support